Dirty waveforms: multiband harmonic content of gas-embedded gravitational wave sources: GW Inspirals in Thin Discs

 While the first point is intuitive, the topic of eccentricity evolution of gas-embedded sources is rich and complex.
 The standard assumption is that gas effects will lead to a more efficient circularisation of the orbit \citep[see, e.g.][]{Barausse2014,Ford2019,Tanaka2004}.
 However, eccentricity pumping has been shown to occur for gap-opening secondaries \citep{Duffel2015}.
 In the context of LISA sources, significant eccentricities can also be excited by gas drag \citep[][]{Cardoso2021} or by circumbinary disc physics \citep[][]{Dorazio2021,Zrake2021}.
 In this work, we will assume that the binaries quickly circularise once they reach the GW-dominated phase.
 Further effects of the eccentricity will be discussed in Section~\ref{sec:Discussion}.

 Eq.~\eqref{eq:adot} has two important consequences for GWs.
 Firstly, it affects the merger time-scales of binaries with a given separation, which has implications on the event rates and the residence times in different frequency bands \citep[see, e.g.][]{Haiman2009}.
 In Figure~\ref{fig:timescales}, we show the results for the merger time-scale obtained by integrating Eq.~\eqref{eq:adot} from different initial conditions to the ISCO of the primary BH.
 Clearly visible is the transition from the GW-dominated regime at small separations and the gas-dominated regime at large separations.
-Secondly, a deviation from the vacuum inspiral that occurs within the frequency band of a GW detector produces a potentially detectable phase drift.
+Secondly, if the deviation from the vacuum inspiral implied by Eq.~\eqref{eq:adot} occurs within the frequency band of a GW detector, it will produce a potentially detectable phase drift.
 Since this is a crucial factor in discerning environmental effects within the LISA data stream, it is worth re-deriving some known results for linear torques.